PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting: Experiments

 For the Germany dataset, U-Net emerges as the top performer among previous models, particularly excelling in rain CSI.
 Notably, our method achieves a 4.7\% improvement over U-Net.
 When it comes to heavy rain prediction, U-Net's performance is limited and the NWP model outperforms all previous DL models.
 Our method shows a substantial 17.4\% improvement over NWP, marking a significant advancement.

 In the case of the China dataset, the NWP method demonstrates better performance in both rain and heavy rain prediction compared to previous DL models.
 Our method achieves improvements of 26.8\% and 31.8\% over the NWP method under these two conditions, respectively.
-Previous DL methods might be struggling with this dataset due to its small sample size, while our method manages to achieve substantial improvements using the proposed CAM and multi-task training framework.
-This underscores the robustness and versatility of our approach.
-We make this dataset available and integrate it with the previous two datasets, creating a unified benchmark that could facilitate future research in this field.

-\subsection{Ablation study}
+\subsection{Ablation Study}